bagnalla/zar/python/zar/README.md

 random float in the range `[0,1)`.
 While good enough for many applications, this approach is not always correct due to float roundoff error.
-We can only expect `a1` to be executed with probability `p + ϵ` for some small error term `ϵ`, technically invalidating any correctness guarantees of our overall system that depend on the correctness of its probabilistic choices.
+We can only expect `a1` to be executed with probability `p + ϵ` for some small error term `ϵ`, which technically invalidates any correctness guarantees of our overall system that depend on the correctness of its probabilistic choices.

 Zarpy provides an alternative that is guaranteed (by formal proof in